tripoloski1337/tripoloski1337.github.io/_posts/2019-12-04-writting-open-read-write-shellcode.markdown

 ## Exploit

-We have to set eax register to 0x5 and ebx to our file path and more so firstly to open the file i make assembly code, like this
+We have to set eax register to 0x5 and ebx to our file path and more so firstly to open the file, i make assembly code, like this

 <img src="/images/2019-12-04-144810_250x246_scrot.png">